 When you’re finished take a 15 minute walk to Serendipity 3 (225 E. 60th Street).
 We promise their hot chocolate and sweet treats are worth it!

-A Big Bus Tour is another great way to see the city with hop-on, hop-off spots near popular attractions.
+If they would rather keep their feet on the ground, a Big Bus Tour is another great way to see the city with hop-on, hop-off spots near popular attractions.

 18. Shop and Eat at The Oculus